-Recent news articles and announcements about the Opportunity Zones Reporting Framework
+Recent media coverage about the Opportunity Zones Reporting Framework

 With an Eye on the "Most Vulnerable," a Foundation Works to Ensure that a New Law Boosts the Urban Poor

 Inside Philanthropy / August 7, 2019 / Read Full Article

 Some impact investors see the law’s failure to include impact reporting requirements or objectives as a missed opportunity.
 Transparency and reporting guidelines were also minimal, making cities blind to the investments being made.… Besides Rockefeller, other nonprofit leaders are stepping up to balance investors' interests with positive community involvement.
 The Beeck Center for Social Impact + Innovation at Georgetown and the U.S. Impact Investing Alliance developed a shared impact and reporting framework to help shape the market.
 In June, the President’s Council on Impact Investing, a network of 20 leading private foundations within the alliance, published an open letter to legislators pushing for mandatory reporting requirements to prevent resident displacement and ensure benefit equality.

 Foundations Push for Reporting Requirements on Opportunity Zone Funds